Ottavio Bugatti

 Ottavio Bugatti ([otˈtaːvjo buˈɡatti]; 25 September 1928 – 13 September 2016) was an Italian footballer from Lentate sul Seveso, in the province of Milan, who played as a goalkeeper.

 Club career

 Bugatti played club football for Napoli and Inter; while at Napoli he played himself into the appearance records books at the club, today he is seventh in the club's all-time appearance records for the league.
 With Inter he won the Italian Championship twice.

 International career

 At the international level, Bugatti represented Italy seven times, and represented the nation at the 1952 Summer Olympics.

+Cameos

+In 1961 he appeared in a cameo in Vittorio De Sica's film The Last Judgment, in which he played the part of himself.